Telephone: 01935 678 456

 Read more

-Ocean Automotive Limited is an Appointed Representative of Automotive Compliance Ltd, who is authorised and regulated by the Financial Conduct Authority (FCA No 497010).
-Automotive Compliance Ltd’s permissions as a Principal Firm allows Ocean Automotive Limited to act as a credit broker, not as a lender, for the introduction to a limited number of lenders and to act as an agent on behalf of the insurer for insurance distribution activities only.
+Ocean Automotive Limited trading as Yeovil Audi is an Appointed Representative of Automotive Compliance Ltd who is authorised and regulated by the Financial Conduct Authority (FCA No. 497010).
+Automotive Compliance Ltd’s permissions as a Principal Firm allows Ocean Automotive Limited trading as Yeovil Audi to act as a credit broker, not a lender, for the introduction to a limited number of lenders, and to act as an agent on behalf of the insurer for insurance distribution activities only.

 At the end of the agreement there are three options: i) retain the vehicle: pay the optional final payment to own the vehicle; ii) return the vehicle; or iii) replace: part exchange the vehicle, finance subject to status.
 Available when purchased on Solutions Personal Contract Plan.
 Deposit contribution is available when purchased on Solutions Personal Contract Plan.
 Retail Sales only. +Subject to agreed annual mileage.
 Excess mileage apply.
-Offer available for vehicles ordered between 3rd January and 31st March 2024.
+Offer available for vehicles ordered between 1st July and 30th September 2024.
 Further charges may be payable if vehicle is returned.
 Offers are not available in conjunction with any other offer and may be varied or withdrawn at any time.
 Available to 18's and over.
 Subject to availability.
 Terms and conditions apply.
 Finance subject to status.
-Accurate at time of publication [2nd January 2024].
+Accurate at time of publication [July 2024].
 Freepost Audi Finance.

 General Finance Terms and Conditions.
 Please note you will not own the vehicle outright until all payments are made.
 If you default on your finance payments, then the vehicle may be repossessed by the finance provider.
 You must be 18 years or older to apply for finance.
 Finance is not guaranteed, and any finance application is subject to a credit check and individual circumstances.
 If you require any further information please do not hesitate to contact us.
 The finance provider will have their own Terms and Conditions, please contact them directly for further information.